Where To Eat After The Beach If You’re A Little Sandy & Gross guide image

 The more casual conjoined twin to Joe’s Stone Crab serves most of the same stuff you’ll find in the fancy dining room next door.
 Except there’s no dress code here and you won’t have to wait nearly as long for your food.
 Get some stone crabs if they’re in season and you want them bad enough to spend $12 per claw.
 Otherwise, the fried chicken is less than $10 and really good with a side of Joe’s hash browns.

 This South Florida chain has been a favorite since 1959.
-And we like the North Beach location a lot—it's dark and wooden, like the hull of an old ship.
+And we like the Surfside location a lot—it's dark and wooden, like the hull of an old ship.
+It's actually our second favorite Flanigan's location in Miami (yes, we ranked them all).
 Both the wings (free every Wednesday if you buy a pitcher of beer) and ribs will give you the sustenance you need after helping your little cousin build sandcastles for six hours.
 The service is quick, and this place is both a solid spot for your post-beach comedown and a fascinating glimpse into the South Florida psyche.

 We love a name that gets right to the point: oranges, Toys “R” Us, Big & Tall.
 You know what you’re in for, and that’s exactly the case with Burgers and Shakes.
 This isn’t the best burger in Miami (the milkshakes and fries are better), but it’s a convenient place to toast a successful day at the beach, which is only a football field away from the restaurant’s sidewalk seating.
 Stick with their classic cheeseburger.
 It’s not too messy like some of their more elaborate options.
 The great shakes are refreshingly straightforward with vanilla, strawberry, and chocolate flavors.